 PBUK: Your Investments - Depreciation Notice

-Under our regulatory obligations we provide you with a depreciation notice when the overall value of your Discretionary Portfolio, as evaluated at the beginning of your Portfolio reporting period, depreciates by 10% and thereafter at multiples of 10 per cent.
+Under our regulatory obligations we provide you with a depreciation notice when the overall value of your Discretionary Portfolio, as evaluated at the beginning of your Portfolio reporting period, depreciates by 10 per cent and thereafter at multiples of 10 per cent.

-We also inform you when the overall value of your leveraged financial instrument and/or contingent liability transaction (eg. FX Options) depreciates by 10 per cent from its initial value and thereafter at multiples of 10 per cent.
+We also inform you when the overall value of your leveraged financial instrument and/or contingent liability transaction (e.g. FX Options) depreciates by 10% from its initial value and thereafter at multiples of 10 per cent.

 This is so that you are aware of the impact of market conditions on the value of your investment holdings with us.

-For the remainder of this reporting period (September to December 2020) if your investments experience a 10 per cent depreciation you will only receive one notification.
-We are instead providing general updates on current market conditions on this webpage.
+We are providing general updates on current market conditions on this webpage.
 We hope you will find these updates useful and recommend you regularly check this webpage for new information.
 If you would like to discuss the implications of the updates for your own investments, would like further detailed market information or have any other questions you can contact your Relationship Manager or Investment Counsellor.

 This change will reduce the volume of depreciations notices you receive.
 We will contact you again if your relevant investments experience a 10 per cent depreciation during the next reporting period (April to June 2022).